 - MSc Complex Systems Engineering & Management

 Training and development opportunities

 Formal learning modules on the Shell Graduate Programme include Business Analysis, Business Process Improvement and Risk Management.
 You'll also be coached in various aspects of Shell’s IT functions and experience technical, commercial and leadership training to help you apply your technical knowledge to our business needs.
 There is a culture of continuous learning at Shell, so in addition to your formal training, you’ll receive ongoing coaching and mentoring, and regular in-depth development checks to ensure you’re on track to reach your potential.

-When applying for Shell Graduate Programme in Business Technology, please select 'IT' as your Areas of Interest.
+When applying for Shell Graduate Programme in Information Technology, please select 'IT' as your Areas of Interest.
 If you would like to prepare yourself for your assessment, please read our tips.

 Shell #3 most attractive employer for ICT

 Geef je carrière een impuls met een baan in ons toonaangevende Graduate Programma; speciaal voor starters of indien je niet langer dan 3 jaar geleden bent afgestudeerd aan de universiteit.